 Bluetooth tracing allows you to create an anonymous record of the people you’ve been near.
-Both are important for contact tracing.
-Bluetooth tracing is easy to use – you only need to turn it on once.
+It is easy to use – you only need to turn it on once.

 On this page: